Categories: EuropeItaly

 1. Cortona

 In the southern Tuscan province of Arezzo, Cortona is a traditional walled Etruscan town.
 Sitting at about 600 metres above sea level, it offers spectacular views over the surrounding valley and Lake Trasimeno.
 Although the town is small, it’s packed with interesting sites to visit – such as the Diocesan Museum, where you’ll find a beautiful panel painting by Beato Angelico; and the MAEC, which holds fascinating artefacts found in surrounding archaeological sites.
-Beautiful churches, like the Santa Margherita Sanctuary, are strewn around the town and well worth an explore.
+Beautiful churches, like the Santa Margherita Sanctuary, are strewn around the town and well worth exploring.
 You may recognise it from the book and film, Under the Tuscan Sun.
 In this region, famed for its red wine – you will not be short of places to relax and enjoy a drink after a day of sightseeing.
 Find your way around Cortona!

 Where to stay: Le Celle